smw1218/windygo/README.md

 # windygo
 Reading weather readings from a Davis Vantage Vue using ethernet.
-Built specifically for reporting wind at [Boardsports California](http://boardsportscalifornia.com/weather1/alameda-weather)
+Built specifically for reporting wind at [Boardsports California](http://boardsportscalifornia.com/weather1/alameda-weather) in Alameda, CA.
-There's a bunch of stuff in here that's kinda specific to them right now.
+There's a bunch of stuff in here that's kinda specific to them.
 Wind reports were my priority so not everything that the weather station does is implemented.
+Running this app interferes with uploading to Davis' Weatherlink site.

+Here's the [Vantage Spec](http://www.davisnet.com/support/weather/download/VantageSerialProtocolDocs_v261.pdf) that has the details about the wire protocol.

 ## Features